AustinLBuchanan/data-downloader/README.md

 # data-downloader
-Downloads Daryl DeFord's redistricting data and renames files
+Downloads redistricting data from Daryl DeFord and Eugene Lykhovyd and renames files